 Elections of the Student Government Association

 Thank you for your interest in serving your fellow Bobcats in the Student Government Association (SGA).
-As an Officer, you will be challenged to deal with student issues; legislating for, and delegating on behalf of your student constituency.
+As an Officer, you will be challenged to deal with student issues; legislate for, and delegate on behalf of your student constituency.
 As a member of SGA, you will provide for the welfare and betterment of the enrolled undergraduate students at St. Thomas University.
-The Student Government Association will provide you an opportunity for growth and development within the organization.
-You will have a leadership position allowing your voice to be heard, speaking out for student rights, and standing up for your fellow classmates.
+The Student Government Association will provide you with an opportunity for growth and development within the organization.
+You will have a leadership position allowing your voice to be heard, speaking out for student rights, and standing up for your classmates.
 The annual Offices for election are available as follows:

 Secretary of Communications

-- President and Vice President position candidates must have a minimum of sixty credits successfully completed at St. Thomas University by the start of the campaign process;
+- President and Vice President position candidates must have a minimum of sixty credits completed at St. Thomas University by the start of the campaign process;

 - Candidates must have and maintain a minimum academic GPA of a 3.0 per semester, not to fall below a cumulative 3.0 overall;